On factorization and vector bundles of conformal blocks from vertex algebras: Finite-dimensionality of coinvariants

 One says that $M$ is \textit{$C_k$-cofinite} if $\dim_{\mathbb{C}} M/C_k(M)<\infty$.
-If $V=\oplus_{i\geq 0}V_i$ is a $C_2$-cofinite conformal vertex algebra with $V_0\simeq \mathbb{C}$, then any finitely generated $V$-module is $C_k$-cofinite, for $k\geq 2$ \cite{BuhlSpanning}.
+For a $C_2$-cofinite vertex operator algebra $V$ with one-dimensional weight zero space, any finitely generated $V$-module is $C_k$-cofinite, for $k\geq 2$ \cite{BuhlSpanning}.
 As explained in \cite{ArakawaC2Lisse}, the $C_2$-cofiniteness has a natural geometric interpretation which generalizes the concept of lisse modules introduced in \cite{bfm} for the Virasoro algebra.